Tax Planning

 💰 Strategy 1: Maximize Deductions Near Bracket Thresholds

-If you're close to a bracket threshold (e.g., earning $48,000 when the 22% bracket starts at $48,475), consider making additional 401(k) contributions or charitable donations to stay in the lower bracket.
+If you're near a threshold (e.g., earning $48,000 when the 22% rate begins at $48,475), make extra 401(k) contributions or charitable donations to stay in the lower bracket.

 📊 Strategy 2: Income Smoothing Over Multiple Years

-🎯 Strategy 3: Strategic Roth Conversions
+🎯 Strategy 3: Strategic Roth Conversion

 ⚡ Strategy 4: Timing Capital Gains